 Before you apply to your chosen program, please review the How to Apply page.

 Applications will be evaluated on the basis of a student’s academic transcript, quality and depth of the responses to the essay questions.
-In addition, students must have at least junior standing, a 2.5 GPA, and be in good disciplinary standing with the University for consideration.
+Students must have at least a 2.5 GPA, and be in good disciplinary standing with the University for consideration.
 A personal interview may be required.
 Admission to a global service program is not guaranteed.

 To apply for this Global Service Program, please submit the Online Application by:

-For more information, please contact Office of Service-Learning.
-To schedule an appointment, visit MUConnect on Blackboard, go to your “My Success Network”, type in “Service-Learning”, and click on the link to make an appointment with Yvonne.
+For more information, please contact Yvonne Binfield in the Office of Service-Learning.
+To schedule an appointment, visit MUConnect on Canvas, go to your “My Success Network”, type in “Service-Learning”, and click on the link to make an appointment with Yvonne.
 You can also complete our Interest Form